jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 ![burp]({{https://jsom1.github.io/}}/_images/htb_servmon_burp.png)
 </div>

-However, it says that the connection is closed and the only parameter is the cookie...
+We see the POST request, however, it says that the connection is closed and the only parameter is the cookie...
 Maybe this is related to the *public access to NVMS* removal, and we can't access it anymore ?

 Let's look for any NVMS exploit.